 The Surf Hotel is one of two properties at the Block Island Beach House.
 It’s a favorite island spot for us, we’re a little biased having summered here for 18 years.
 The hotel is the only beachfront hotel on the island, with a large restaurant, and separate small dining space.
 The Block Island Beach House is the perfect setting for a week-long get away for you and your closest friends.

 The second property is being renovated this winter and we’re so excited to see what the new space will offer.

 Some good things to know about hosting your wedding or elopement:

 You can have a wedding ceremony on any beach with under 75 people without needing a permit.
 Rental houses (whether through AirBnb or a real estate agency) won’t allow for receptions that include folks not on the reservation for the rental house.

-Most reception venues close at 10PM — most of the bars on Block Island will welcome wedding parties who want to keep the party going.
+Most reception venues close at 10PM — most of the bars will welcome wedding parties who want to keep the party going.
 You can make a map for your guests of a bar crawl starting at the National, heading down to Nick’s, Poor People’s Pub, Old Island Pub, Kitten’s, and then Club Soda.
 Another option to keep the party going, is to hold a bonfire with the help of Block Island Bonfires.

 Block Island Wedding Planners